kartiktoogoated/VibeVerse/README.md

 VibeVerse

-VibeVerse is a 2D metaverse app where users can interact with each other by joining rooms, moving their characters, and communicating through a chat feature.
+VibeVerse is 2D metaverse app where users can interact with each other by joining rooms, moving their characters, and communicating through a chat feature.
 Built with technologies like Colyseus, Phaser 3, PeerJS, and React, this app provides a collaborative online experience.

 Installation